To the celiac, gluten-sensitives and gluten-intolerants of the world...it's time to enjoy donuts again.

 Is KGF void of other allergens?

-We're wicked proud to say that starting in April 2020, the KGF line will be free of FOUR of the eight major allergens: gluten, dairy, nuts, and soy.
-And before you ask if we're vegan...
+We're wicked proud to say that the KGF line is free of three of the eight major allergens: gluten, dairy and nuts.

 Is the KGF line vegan?